- 22 Minutes to read

 Audio Level provides a visual indicator of the Root Mean Square (RMS) amplitude of dictation audio from 1 to 4.
 Click on the Audio Level bar to see additional details about the amplitude of the recording.
 This provides a bit of extra information about the audio while you're listening to a recording.

 This indicator does not have as much value with our current dictation server as it had with our previous one, but you can still use it to review audio in which the level is on the lowest or highest end of the bar.
 For example, if the bar is very low you could click on it to review the Average Energy.
 A very low number (below 200 or so) may cause problems.
 On the other hand, a very high bar could indicate that there is clipping in the audio, so you could click on the bar to review the Clipping information (it should be 0%).
-Isolated cases do not indicate an issue, but a large number of audio recordings that indicate clipping in combination with recordings that have a high RMS value (like 5000) may indicate a problem with the user's microphone setup.
+Isolated cases do not indicate an issue, but a large number of audio recordings that indicate clipping in combination with recordings that have a high RMS value (like 5000) may indicate a problem with the user's microphone.
 For more information about clipping see Troubleshooting: Audio Clipping (a video will download to your browser).

-• The Hint provides a written indicator of the Root Mean Square (RMS) amplitude of dictation audio from 1 to 4.
+- The Hint provides a written indicator of the Root Mean Square (RMS) amplitude of dictation audio from 1 to 4.

-1. Audio is below acceptable levels.
+- Audio is below acceptable levels.

-2. Audio is starting to get too quiet.
+- Audio is starting to get too quiet.

-3. Audio is in normal range.
+- Audio is in normal range.

-4. Audio is too loud
+- Audio is too loud.

-• Average Root Mean Square (RMS) Energy is a statistical measure of the varying magnitude of the audio signal from a given baseline.
+- Average Root Mean Square (RMS) Energy is a statistical measure of the varying magnitude of the audio signal from a given baseline.
 An RMS range between 500 and 5000 returns the best accuracy.
 Below 500, the signal slowly degrades and reduces accuracy.
 Above 5000 there are increasing chances of errors.

-• Average Energy is the amplitude or loudness of the recording.
+- Average Energy is the amplitude or loudness of the recording.
 It is calculated as an average across the entire recording.
 Energy level that is too low will result in poor recognition.
 A low energy level occurs when a microphone is too far away from a user's mouth or a user is speaking too softly.
 Some microphones let you configure the input level.
 Low energy level can occur when the input level is set too low.

-• Clipping means the signal is too loud, resulting in distortion, and the signal is difficult to moderate with normalization.
+- Clipping means the signal is too loud, resulting in distortion, and the signal is difficult to moderate with normalization.
 Any number above 0 indicates clipping.
 Clipping can occur when a microphone is too close to a user's mouth or a user is talking too loudly.
 Some microphones let you configure the input level.
 Clipping can occur when the input level is set too high.
 For more information about clipping see Troubleshooting: Audio Clipping (a video will download to your browser).

-Download Audio and Download Text
+Download Audio or Download Text

 The Download Audio and Download Text links allow you to download the audio and text pairs for dictations and voice shortcuts.